Webman Session Management

 $has = $session->has('name');

-If the corresponding session does not exist or the session value is null, it returns false; otherwise, it returns true.
+The above will return false if the corresponding session does not exist or if the corresponding session value is null; otherwise, it returns true.

 $session = $request->session();